elastos/Elastos.Developer.Website/content/elastos_trinity/guides/available_intents.md

 When opening, the app receives the original fields registered by **registerapplicationprofile** (ex: "diddemoid").

 Usually, as a dApp developer you don't need to emit this intent.
-Instead, you will most likely listen to this intent emitted by the trinity runtime.
+Instead, you will most likely listen to this intent emitted by the elastOS runtime.

 ##### Request parameters